 Key Signals

-- Call for a new order based on human rights and sustainable development
+- call for new global order based on human rights and sustainability